TONG-H

 • a constructor usually doesn’t use return keyword, because this of a constructor will be used as the result of new keyword.

-• when the returned result from a constructor is an Object, then the result will be used as the result returned by new keyword. otherwise, if the result is primitive type, then this will be as the result of new keyword.
+• when a constructor returns an object, that object will be used as the result returned by the new keyword. otherwise, if the result is a primitive type, then this will be returned by the new keyword.

 • by the first rule, this and new are used in a constructor but not in a normal function